In this blog post we will be going over why targeting a niche category with your market campaign is critical.

 First of all who do you actually enjoy doing business with?

 You don’t have to work with customers that you don’t want too; you clearly get to have a choice of who you would like your company to associate with.
-Certain customers will waste your time so I think it’s more sensible to do business with clients you like to work with; therefore you won’t be wasting your time or effort for nothing.
+Certain customers will waste your time so I think it’s more sensible to do business with clients you like to work with; therefore you won’t be wasting your time or effort for nothing and are more likely to form a good relationship with your customers.

 Who are your loyal consumers?